BieliWeb/grav-plugin-social-feed/README.md

 1. Generate Long Lived Access Token with Access Token Debugger
 1. Build Social Feed on your web page
 1. Go through app review for manage_pages

+## Refresh Tokens (Only tested with Tokens from developers.facebook.com)
+If Instagram and Facebook token is the same, both will be updated.
+Instagram only available over graph api from facebook
+Command: bin/plugin social-feed refresh:all-tokens --app_id=APP_ID --app_secret=APP_SECRET

 ## Credits